Freedom of religion in the United States: Colonial precedents

 The October 10, 1645, charter of Flushing, Queens, New York, allowed "liberty of conscience, according to the custom and practice of Holland without molestation or disturbance from any magistrate or ecclesiastical minister."
 However, New Amsterdam Director-General Peter Stuyvesant issued an edict prohibiting the harboring of Quakers.
 On December 27, 1657, the inhabitants of Flushing approved a protest known as The Flushing Remonstrance.
 This contained religious arguments even mentioning freedom for "Jews, Turks, and Egyptians," but ended with a forceful declaration that any infringement of the town charter would not be tolerated.

+When England gained control of New Netherland in 1664, they chose to make no changes to the government principles in what is now New York, but established English Law.
+The coastal peninsula between the Hudson (North) and Delaware (South) Rivers was mostly unsettled and when colonists applied for permission to settle what is now New Jersey, Governor Nicolls issued a patent that guaranteed religious freedom in New Jersey.
+The language read, “…any and all persons, who shall plant and inhabit in any of the land aforesaid that they shall have free liberty of conscience, without any molestation or disturbance whatsoever in their way of worship.”
+Based on this patent, New Jersey is the only colony that had a non-denominational foundation and has guaranteed uninterrupted religious freedom until the present.
+By 1665 New Jersey had settlements that contained Anglicans, Baptists and Quakers (Friends) and at present has extreme religious diversity.